jeremehancock/BashScripts/README.md

 When run standalone, it will echo either "Running as root" or "Not running as root".

 When called as a function, it will return either `true` or `false`.

+## wait_until_mouse_or_keyboard_event

+Blocks the executing program until a key is pressed, the mouse is moved, or a mouse button is pressed, anywhere, irregardless of window focus.

+It will echo one of the following: KEYBOARD_KEY, MOUSE_CLICKED, or MOUSE_MOVED.

+Can be run either standalone or as a function.

 # License